 If you want to take your Netflix approved film cameras to a new level, Canon’s new EOS C700 FF top-end digital cinema camera features a full-frame CMOS sensor designed to meet an extensive range of production needs.

-The camera’s full-frame sensor provides higher resolution and produce footage with shallower depth of field than Canon cameras with Super 35 sized sensors, giving filmmakers a variety of creative options.
+The camera’s full-frame sensor provides higher resolution and produces footage with shallower depth of field than Canon cameras with Super 35 sized sensors, giving filmmakers a variety of creative options.

 When Panasonic announced the development of a 4K Varicam, they announced the Varicam 35, which was a filmmaking camera that featured a 4K CMOS Super 35-sized sensor capable of filming up to 120fps.